tardis-sn/tardis/docs/atomic/atomic_data_description.rst

 The Atom Data Class
 -------------------

 Atom Data is stored inside TARDIS in the :class:`AtomData`-class.
-The class method :func:`AtomData.from_hdf5` will instantiate a new `AtomData`-class from an HDF5 file.
+The class method :func:`AtomData.from_hdf` will instantiate a new `AtomData`-class from an HDF5 file.
 If none is given it will automatically take the default HDF5-dataset shipped with TARDIS.
 A second function :func:`AtomData.prepare_atom_data` will cut the levels and lines data to only the required atoms and ions.
 In addition, it will create the intricate system